balunist/mbp_docs2/source/usage/options/maptype.rst

       and labels (Grey).
 The line color for insets of different depths will cycle through four different colors.

-      The following additional options are available for this map type.
+      The following additional options are available for this map output type.

         - :ref:`laserkerf-label`,
         - :ref:`lineweight-label`,